Connect with others who understand.

 Written by Emily Wagner, M.S.

-Mantle cell lymphoma (MCL) is a rare type of blood cancer that affects the lymphocytes (white blood cells) that protect your body from infection.
+Mantle cell lymphoma (MCL) is a form of cancer that affects the white blood cells, or lymphocytes, that protect your body from infection.
+This rare type of blood cancer is diagnosed in about 1 in 200,000 people each year and makes up about 5 percent of all non-Hodgkin lymphomas.
 MCL can be an aggressive form of cancer that tends to be diagnosed at later stages.
 Most people don’t have symptoms until the disease has progressed, making MCL difficult to diagnose early.

 What Is Mantle Cell Lymphoma?

 MCL is a rare type of non-Hodgkin lymphoma (NHL) that develops from specialized white blood cells known as B cells.
-These cells make antibodies, or proteins, that tag invading bacteria and viruses to be destroyed by your immune system.
-B cells are found in lymph nodes around your body, typically in a specialized region known as the mantle zone.
+When activated, B cells produce proteins called antibodies that tag invading bacteria and viruses to be destroyed by your immune system.
+B cells are found in lymph nodes throughout your body, typically in a specialized region known as the mantle zone.
+In MCL, genetic changes cause these B cells to grow and divide out of control.
+One common change is a switch in genes, called a translocation, that affects how B cells grow.
+This uncontrolled growth in the mantle zone leads to MCL.

-At Which Stage Is Mantle Cell Lymphoma Usually Diagnosed?
+At What Stage Is Mantle Cell Lymphoma Usually Diagnosed?

 MCL is difficult to diagnose at an early stage because many people don’t experience symptoms until the cancer has progressed and spread.
 MCL is also a rare type of cancer, with around 4,000 new cases diagnosed in the U.S. every year.
-Many doctors aren’t aware of the signs, so it’s often misdiagnosed as another, milder condition.
+Many healthcare providers may not recognize the signs, leading to MCL being misdiagnosed as another, milder condition.

-The longer it takes to receive a diagnosis, the more time the cancer has to continue growing.
-As a result, around 70 percent of people with MCL are diagnosed at stage 4.
-This means that their cancer has spread outside of the lymph nodes into other parts of their body.
+The longer it takes to be diagnosed, the more time the cancer has to keep growing.
+As a result, around 70 percent of people with MCL are diagnosed at stage 4 (also written as stage IV).
+This means the cancer has spread outside the lymph nodes into other parts of the body.

-The most common MCL symptom is having painless swollen lymph nodes, which occurs in around 90 percent of people with the disease.
+The most common MCL symptom involves painless swollen lymph nodes, which occur in around 90 percent of people with the disease.
 Lymph nodes in the armpits, groin, and neck are typically affected.
-You’re less likely to notice bumps under the skin of your armpits and groin — instead, you might see or feel them in your neck.
+You’re less likely to notice bumps under the skin of your armpits and groin, but you might see or feel them in your neck.
 A bacterial or viral infection can also cause swollen lymph nodes in the neck, so it’s easy to think your body is just fighting a routine illness.

-Different types of NHL cause a particular set of symptoms called B symptoms, which include:
+Different types of NHL are linked with a specific set of symptoms known as B symptoms, which include:

 • Unexplained fever